The Greatest World Coin Auction: The Millennia Collection (Part 1)- an Overview & Famous Pieces

 This Maximilian I gold piece received considerable attention during lot viewing sessions.
 Its actual appearance is more interesting and more attractive than the pictures of it in the catalogue.
 It is sharply struck on a choice planchet (prepared circular blank).
 Hairlines from a very old light to moderate cleaning are hardly visible to the naked eye, though do become apparent under magnification.
 Even with five-times magnification, it is hard to find more than one barely significant contact mark.
 Plus, it is truly uncirculated.
 The NGC grade of MS-63 is certainly reasonable.

-Jim Elmen is a widely recognized dealer in European coins and he “has been collecting Renaissance items for more than thirty years.”
+Jim Elmen is a widely recognized dealer in European coins and he “has been collecting Renaissance items for more than 30 years.”
 Elmen cites a recognized European expert who catalogued this exact same piece in the 1980s and stated that it is one of three known in gold.
 Elmen is “of the opinion that it is a true coin,” not a medal, and that “it was minted between 1511 and 1520.”

 On May 26, 2008, it realized $632,500, an astonishing price, probably more than three times its previous auction record.
 Ira Goldberg reveals that “it sold to an Italian.”

 I wonder if any Italians purchased ancient Roman gold coins in this sale.
 A Roman gold coin depicting Brutus, dated to “42 B.C.,” sold for $661,250.
 Brutus is a famous figure in ancient history, though is perhaps much more famous as a character in a historical play by William Shakespeare, Julius Caesar, which was published in 1599.
-Indeed, if it were not for Shakespeare, very few people would remember that Brutus was a politician in ancient Rome.
+Indeed, if it were not for Shakespeare, few people would remember that Brutus was a politician in ancient Rome.
 This gold coin weighs a little more than eight grams (about 0.283 ounce).

 Related Articles